franzinc/acl-examples/hashing/README.md

    exercise for the reader).
 It is not smp-safe, but provides basic concepts of hash-table implementation generation.

-   Quickhash.cl is based on the hash=table-like implementation called quicktab.cl in the agraph repository, which features extremely fast hash generation and rehashing.
+   Quickhash.cl is based on the hash-table-like implementation called quicktab.cl in the agraph repository, which features extremely fast hash generation and rehashing.
 This code performs with similar timing and consing characteristics.
 It is not smp thread-safe.